nmanthey/riss-solver/README.md

 techniques are disabled by default.
 Hence, you should specify options to use.
 For both Riss and Coprocessor, using -config=Riss427 is a fair starting point.

+## Getting Started

+For a quick example on how to retrieve, build and use the solver on a Linux machine, have a look at doc/TUTORIAL.md!

 ## Components

 This software package contains the SAT solver Riss, and might contain related